 At the end of the regular season, all PCL teams participate in the Palo Alto PCL city tournament.
 After the city tournament, a subset of players are invited to represent the Palo Alto Little League All-Star team in the 11u All-Star tournament in District 52.

 Majors is the most competitive and advanced division of Little League baseball.
 Players aged 9 to 12 are eligible to be drafted into Majors after attending a tryout.
 Players not drafted onto a Majors division team are placed into the PCL draft pool.

 Majors is the default league for 12-year-old players.

 At the end of the regular season, Majors teams participate in a Palo Alto Majors city tournament.
 After the city tournament has concluded, a subset of players are invited to represent the Palo Alto All-Star team in an All-Star tournament within District 52 and, if successful, all the way to Williamsport, PA.

-Intermediate (50/70) offers players 13-year-old players, who have "aged out" of Little League Majors a chance to keep enjoying baseball, to advance their skills, and to play using true baseball rules including leading off base.
+Intermediate (50/70) offers players 13-year-old players, who have "aged out" of Little League Majors, a chance to keep enjoying baseball, to advance their skills, and to play using true baseball rules including leading off base.
 It's a great step for players to take prior to the 60/90 diamond of Babe Ruth and high school.
 The game utilizes a 50-foot pitching distance and 70-foot base paths.
 Teams play against other local bay area teams.

 Juniors (54/80) is designed for players 12-14 years of age (as of Aug.
 31, 2022) and play on a larger, 80-foot base path field.
 It's the perfect next step for baseball.
 Those who have "aged out" of 12-year-old Little League or 50/70 can register for Juniors and play baseball at the next level of skill and size.

 Palo Alto Little League

 Palo Alto, CA 94306